williamyeny/tweet-sentiment-globe/README.md

 ###Core:
 Node.js

 Express

 WebGL Globe

 socket.io

 ###Data:
 twitter (npm package)

 node-geocoder (npm package)

 sentiment (npm package)

 ## Running this project

 ###config.json

 In order to run this project you must create a config.json file.
-Grab your Twitter API and Google Geocoding API keys.
+Grab your Twitter API and Google Geocoding API keys and arrange them like this:

 ```
 {